anabeldilab/BDT-BCI/README.md

-# Control of Electromechanical Devices using BCI: Unity Project
+# Bachelor's Degree Thesis: Control of Electromechanical Devices using BCI.
+Unity Project

 ## Design
 I'm using the [Unity-Robotics-Hub][1], which is a Unity package that manages ROS connections according to this scheme.